 Jason didn’t see it, but he could hear the smile on Kyle’s face.
 He kept his eyes glued to the monitor.
 It was reading 88% and climbed slowly to 89% then 90%.
 He hesitated on pulling the trigger in case it decided to jump higher.
 The 90% held steady for a few seconds then dipped back down to 88%.
 They never made it above 92%, he thought.
 He knew that it’d only get back to 90% one or two more times before the chances disappeared.

 “Come on, you’ve never been curious,” Kyle rambled behind him.

 “Nope.
 Never.”
 Jason focused on the screen but answered in hopes of shutting him up.
 It climbed back up to 90%.
 He pulled the trigger and the lights went off.

 “I hate this part,” Kyle said in the dark.
 After a long thirty seconds, the lights flickered back on.
 The monitors came back online one at a time.
 When the screen for prime cognitive function came back on, it read 95% in solid blue letters.

 “What the fuck?”
 Jason whispered.
 His stomach rose into his throat.

 Kyle glanced around him at the screen and his eyes widened.
 “You’ve got to be kidding me.
 You got a ninety-five?
 Goddammit.
 That’s pretty much a perfect.
 They’ll let you off planet for that.
-And give you solid pay bump if not a promotion.
+And give you a solid pay bump if not a promotion.
 You lucky bastard.”

 Jason didn’t say a word.
-In the brief silence between them, six hundred and fifty-nine terabytes of data were released from the servers below the small room and transferred via hardline to the central processing unit further below where it was compressed into a single file titled: Bethany_Werther_95%//789e34.
+In the brief silence between them, six hundred and fifty-nine terabytes of data were released from the servers below the small room and transferred via hardline to the central processing unit further within the planet where it was compressed into a single file titled: Bethany_Werther_95%//789e34.
 It was then sent further on to the core of the planet where the organic drive was located.
 The file was loaded onto the drive and the population counter increased by one.